EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 This script created an upsert function from a given table to update all columns by default, also allowing you to create one with a different number of columns upserted.

 I also wrote scripts which could handle/validate some of the column datatype changes.
 Since there were large numbers of columns which were changed, often multiple in the same table, I was able to have this script create a single ALTER TABLE statement with multiple ALTER COLUMN TYPE USING clauses, plus be able to specify the actual method that these column changes were to take place.
-These included several different approaches, depending on the target data type, but generally were to solve cases where there were fairly legitimate data that was not picked up by PostgreSQL's input parsers.
+These included several different approaches, depending on the target data type, but generally were to solve cases where there were fairly legitimate data that was not picked up by PostgreSQL’s input parsers.
 These included how to interpret blank fields as integers (in some cases we wanted it to be 0, in others we wanted it to be NULL), weird numeric formatting (leaving off numbers before or after the decimal point), etc.

 We had to fix up in several locations missing defaults for AUTO_INCREMENT columns.
 The tables were created with the proper datatype, however we had to find tables which matched a specific naming convention and create/associate a sequence/serial column, set the proper default here, etc.  (This was detailed above.)

 There was a fair amount of iteration and customization in this process, as there was a fair amount of data which was not of the expected format.
 The process was iterative, and generally involved attempting to alter the table from within a transaction and finding the next datum which the conversion to the expected type did not work.
 This would result in a modification of the USING clause of the ALTER TABLE ALTER COLUMN TYPE to accommodate some of the specific issues.

 In several cases, there were only a couple records which had bad/bunko data, so I included explicit UPDATE statements to update those data values via primary key.
-While this felt a bit "impure", it was a quick and preferred solution to the issue of a few specific records which did not fit general rules.
+While this felt a bit “impure”, it was a quick and preferred solution to the issue of a few specific records which did not fit general rules.